sltncl/Online_Reinforcement_Learning_for_Adaptive_Gain_Tuning_in_IBVS/README.md

 ros2 launch ibvs_rl main.launch.py
 ```

-This command launches the full IBVS-RL simulation.
+This will start the full IBVS-RL simulation.
-The visualization is rendered in **RViz**, directly accessible through the browser (via the VNC server).
+The visualization will appear in **RViz**, directly accessible from the browser via the VNC interface.

 ---